emberjs/rfcs/text/0000-outlet-focusing.md

 # Unresolved questions

 The design space has been pretty well explored.
-There are a few more implementation details to make sure that things play nicely with all of the edge cases, but those can be addressed after community feedback on the feature's existence.
+There are a few more implementation details to make sure that things play nicely with all of the edge cases and bikeshedding on API names, but those can be addressed after community feedback on the feature's existence.